rguides

 print(sf_cities)

-Sf connects to GDAL, giving you access to dozens of spatial file formats.
-The main functions are st_read() and st_write().
+Sf connects to GDAL, giving you access to dozens of spatial file formats without needing to know the details of each format.
+The main functions are st_read() for importing and st_write() for exporting:

 # Read a shapefile